 - Engagement -- Do students want to repeat the experience or do they lose interest quickly?

-- Pedagogy -- Does the tool build deep understanding about lasting concepts or only provide a superficial survey of content?
+- Pedagogy -- Does the tool build deep understanding about lasting concepts or provide only a superficial survey of content?
 Does it require critical thinking?

 - Support -- Are there resources to extend learning beyond the tool, and supports for different kinds of learners?